-SECTION I. In accordance with Rule 31(a)(5)(i)G of the Regulations for the Rhode Island Pollutant Discharge Elimination System (RIPDES Regs), on or after March 10, 2008, any discharge from a small municipal separate storm sewer system to any Special Resource Protection Waters (SRPWs) or impaired water bodies within its jurisdiction must obtain permits if a waiver has not been granted in accordance to Rule 31(g)(5)(iii).
-A list of SRPWs can be found in Appendix D of the RIDEM Water Quality Regulations at this link: http://www.dem.ri.gov/pubs/regs/regs/water/h20q09a.pdf
+SECTION I. In accordance with §1.32(A)(5)(a)(7) of the Regulations for the Rhode Island Pollutant Discharge Elimination System (RIPDES Regulations), on or after March 10, 2008, any discharge from a small municipal separate storm sewer system to any Special Resource Protection Waters (SRPWs) or impaired water bodies within its jurisdiction must obtain permits if a waiver has not been granted in accordance with §1.32(G)(5)(c).
+A list of SRPWs can be found in §1.28 of the RIDEM Water Quality Regulations at this link: Water Quality Regulations (250-RICR-150-05-1) - Rhode Island Department of State